Benchmarking Machine Translation with Cultural Awareness: CAMT Dataset

-To construct a cultural parallel text corpus (e.g., for En-Zh), we collect public text articles from Wikipedia's translation tool that cover a wide range of cultural topics, and conduct sentence alignment to get a parallel corpus from that (The data collection details are in Appendix \Scref{sec:parallel_corpus_collection}).
-To expand the language coverage in our corpora, we also reuse open-source parallel datasets from OPUS~\cite{tiedemann2016opus}.
-These include Wikipediav1.0 for English-French and English-Spanish, as well as Samanantarv0.2 for English-Hindi, English-Tamil, and English-Telugu.
-To identify cultural-specific sentences, we perform entity-linking ~\cite{ringgaard2017sling} to identify Wikipedia entities on the source texts, and use Wikiproject classification tool~\cite{asthana2018few} to classify these entities into cultural categories which are further mapped to our CSI categories using the cultural taxonomy (\Scref{sec:taxonomy}).
-Finally, we only keep the texts that contain items belonging to CSI categories.
+To construct a culture parallel text corpus (e.g., for English-Chinese), we collect public text articles from Wikipedia's translation tool that cover a wide range of cultural topics, and conduct sentence alignment to get parallel sentences (tools are detailed in Appendix \Scref{sec:parallel_corpus_collection}).
+To expand the language coverage in our corpora, we also reuse open-source parallel corpora from OPUS~\cite{tiedemann2016opus}.
+These include Wikipedia v1.0 for English to French and Spanish, as well as Samanantar v0.2 for English to Hindi, Tamil, and Telugu.
+To identify sentences that contain culture-related items (Step $1$ in Figure \ref{fig:The Preprocessing Pipeline}), we first perform entity-linking ~\cite{ringgaard2017sling} to identify Wikipedia entities on the source texts, then use classification tool~\cite{asthana2018few} to classify the Wikipedia categories of these entities.
+The categories are further mapped to our CSI categories using the cultural taxonomy (\Scref{sec:taxonomy}).
+The mapping table is shown in Appendix \ref{sec:map}.
+Finally, we only keep sentences that contain entities belonging to CSI categories.